rclone/rclone/docs/content/docs.md

 ### --multi-thread-streams=N ###

-When using multi thread downloads (see above `--multi-thread-cutoff`) this sets the maximum number of streams to use.
+When using multi thread downloads (see above `--multi-thread-cutoff`) this sets the number of streams to use.
 Set to `0` to disable multi thread downloads (Default 4).

-Exactly how many streams rclone uses for the download depends on the size of the file.
-To calculate the number of download streams Rclone divides the size of the file by the `--multi-thread-cutoff` and rounds up, up to the maximum set with `--multi-thread-streams`.

-So if `--multi-thread-cutoff 250M` and `--multi-thread-streams 4` are in effect (the defaults):

-- 0..250 MiB files will be downloaded with 1 stream
-- 250..500 MiB files will be downloaded with 2 streams
-- 500..750 MiB files will be downloaded with 3 streams
-- 750+ MiB files will be downloaded with 4 streams

 ### --no-check-dest ###